sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **assertTaskStatus**

-Check the status of a task for current process instance.
+Check the status of a task for the current process instance.

 - Parameters